AI Roadmap for Enterprises: From Strategy to Deployment

 - It is no longer the case of isolated pilots.
 It is about redefining the process of doing work, teamwork, and how businesses now compete.

 However, it is important to be specific that AI is not a "plug-and-play" thing.
 It is disruptive, it challenges power systems, and incites employee opposition.
-Nearly one in three (31%) employees of the company indicate they are sabotaging their company's AI strategy.
+Studies show that nearly one in three (31%) employees of the company indicate they are sabotaging their company's AI strategy.

 That is the reason why you cannot consider AI as another software rollout.
 If you want success, you need to have the right intent, governance, and people-first approach to AI application in business.

-How to Develop an AI Implementation Roadmap for an Enterprise?
+How to Develop an AI Implementation Roadmap for Enterprises?

-The creation of an AI implementation roadmap assists organizations in transitioning from abstractions to organized implementation and business value.
+An AI implementation roadmap helps organizations move from conceptual ideas to structured execution and measurable business outcomes.
 It makes AI work both business-focused and technically viable to be implemented across the organization in ways that are both responsible and scalable.
 With the right roadmap, you can minimize risks, enhance cooperation, and ensure long-term success with AI.

 Begin by establishing the ways AI works in complementing your enterprise business strategy and objectives.
 Explain the issues you would like AI to solve.
 They can include process automation, customer experience, or others.